CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms: 'git commit message', 'semantic-release', 'commitizen', 'git-cliff', 'feat/fix/chore/docs', 'breaking changes', 'changelogs'.
-These are terms users would naturally use when needing this skill.
+Excellent coverage of natural trigger terms users would say: 'git commit message', 'semantic-release', 'commitizen', 'git-cliff', 'feat/fix/chore/docs', 'breaking changes', 'changelogs'.
+These are all terms a user would naturally use when needing this skill.

 3 / 3